 They will also be low-GI (low-glycemic) recipes, so they help dogs to process sugars more easily.

 Dogs with diabetes don’t need to cut out treats altogether, but because diet is crucial to their condition, your choice of treats may alter.
+(Find out more about the definition of prescription dog food for conditions such as diabetes in this dog food glossary article).

 There are some diabetic dog treats on the market to choose from, but as long as you read the pet food label you can choose from some of the healthier treats on the market.